 Torres holds a Master of Science in Electrical Engineering specializing in Electronic Warfare from the Naval Post Graduate School, a Master of Science in Electrical and Computer Engineering from University of California at Santa Barbara, and a Bachelor of Science in Electrical Engineering from UCLA.

 Below are descriptions of the Motion Control finalists.
-The overall winner of the Industrial Automation category will be announced at an awards dinner on December 11th in Costa Mesa, Calif.
+The overall winner will be announced at an awards dinner on December 11th in Costa Mesa, Calif.

 ElectroCraft • RPX and LRPX